DarkBones/darkbones.dev/content/posts/one-foot-in-the-unknown.md

 Then, sooner or later, you get an opportunity to put that simple skill to work.
 Maybe it's a task from your boss, a class assignment, or a requirement in your personal project: printing a line of text to a console.
 When you get to do that task, your heart leaps with joy.
 You create a new branch, implement the solution, push it to the repo, and suddenly, everyone can see that little victory.
 In that moment, you feel like a real engineer.

 I remember feeling like I was on top of the world—at the summit of mount stupid—after learning about `if` statements.
-I thought, "Programming is just about writing a bunch of `if` statements to decide whether to do x or y."
+I thought, "Programming is just about writing a bunch of `if` statements to decide whether to do `x` or `y`."

 But, alas, not every task is as simple as printing a line of text or toggling between `x` and `y`.

 ## Phase 2: The Perceived Valley of Despair

-Eventually, we all take that inevitable slide down into the valley of despair.
+Eventually, all who reach the summit of mount stupid must take that inevitable slide down into the valley of despair.

 As you tackle more tasks and get better at suppressing the thoughts of giving up, you also discover more layers to the craft.
 You become partly capable of handling your job or project, yet with every new concept mastered, five more emerge that you **previously** didn't know existed.
 Upon realizing each of those five things come with their own five things you **currently** don't know the existence of, the thoughts of quitting might grow a little stronger.